sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 **NB**: We assume here that there's no more optimal way to deal with the load on our tester

-Doing the job analysis reveals that our manual tester is most occupied with two kinds of activities: regular regression testing for the release every two weeks and testing new features.
+The job analysis reveals that our manual tester is most occupied with two kinds of activities: regular regression testing for the release every two weeks and testing new features.

 To do regression testing, our manual tester goes through the whole project’s test documentation and reruns manually all the test plans.